 Open Settings App and go to Wi-Fi.
 Now Tap on Info and scroll to Use Private Address and enable it.
 Now, your phone will automatically create a false MAC address, which makes your identity safer.

 So, these were some ways you can find a workaround to these features and make completely different use of it.
-I use the PiP YouTube background feature all the time, play my favourite music and use the phone normally.
+I use the PiP YouTube background feature all the time, play my favorite music, and use the phone normally.
 Using the back tap feature is also very convenient not only with the Google Assistant configuration but with plenty of other shortcuts as well.
 So, here were iOS 14 Top Tips & Tricks.
 If you stumbled upon any such workaround do leave it in the comment box below!

 Also Read How To Add & Customize Widgets on iOS 14